Last checked: 16/02/2023

 How to recover your debt

-My business is based in an EU country (In this case, the 27 EU member states) and I am owed money from a public authority operating in the same country as me.
+My business is based in an EU country and I am owed money from a public authority operating in the same country as me.

 Calculate interest owed